Updated: 6 days ago

 I enjoyed the 'learning new things' part of school a lot (of course) but it was the prospect of seeing my friends (other people), hearing all about their summer holidays (nothing happened in mine) and finding out (often in horror) who our new teachers would be that made it all that more exciting.

-The best bit about these time (and which is why it’s my best childhood memory) though was getting ‘new’ books for the school year ahead.
+The best bit about these time though was getting ‘new’ books for the school year ahead.

-My love of books transcends time and space
+My love of books transcends space and time

 I love books.
 Books were the only thing I had in that non-technologically connected age which broadened my horizons.